 Maine has created momentum and infrastructure for energy efficiency improvements.
 Now, Maine needs a longer-term strategy to maximize energy efficiency and weatherization in our homes and businesses, boost business growth, and slash energy costs.
 This must include increased public investments for energy efficiency.

 In addition to energy efficiency, Maine needs to continue to clean up its energy mix.
 Clean energy sources such as wind and solar are widely available today.
 NRCM strongly supports initiatives that encourage clean solar energy and appropriately sited wind projects because they provide tremendous benefits to the people and wildlife of Maine.

 We invite you to learn more about the benefits of clean, sustainable energy, and the successes NRCM has had for clean energy policies and initiatives in Maine.

-The Natural Resources Council of Maine, the City of Ellsworth, and the Ellsworth Green Plan are launching an initiative called Weatherize Ellsworth to provide information and save residents money on home improvements that save energy.
+The Natural Resources Council of Maine, the City of Ellsworth, and the Ellsworth Green Plan launched an initiative called Weatherize Ellsworth to provide information and save residents money on home improvements that save energy.
 People who live in Ellsworth or adjacent towns are eligible to participate.
 See the full list of towns at www.weatherizeellsworth.org.